argonprotocol/mainchain/docs/localchain.md

    change from the recipient.
 All funds must be allocated.
 2. `Block Votes`: Votes created through aggregated tax funds.
 These are used to vote on which block to follow in the mainchain.
-3. `Data Domains`: Localchains can register data domains that are used to route data requests to Ulixee Datastores.
+3. `Domains`: Localchains can register domains that are used to establish micropayment channel holds.
+They're used in the Ulixee Data network to facilitate data query payments.

 The current implementation of Localchain uses a Sqlite database to track the state of balance changes.
 It must have an external source run a "sync" operation to get the latest state and proofs.